Olivier Muembi

-Olivier Kamudikolo Muembi (born October 21, 1999) is a Canadian professional football linebacker for the Edmonton Elks of the Canadian Football League (CFL).
+Olivier Kamudikolo Muembi (born October 21, 1999) is a Canadian former professional football linebacker who played for the Edmonton Elks of the Canadian Football League (CFL).

 University career

 Muembi first played college football for the Delaware State Hornets from 2018 to 2021.
 He played in 25 games where he recorded 53 total tackles and 2.5 sacks.
 He then transferred to Queen's University where he played U Sports football for the Gaels in 2023.
 He played in eight regular season games where he had 27 solo tackles, nine assisted tackles, and one sack.

 Professional career

 Muembi was drafted in the third round, 21st overall, by the Edmonton Elks in the 2024 CFL draft and signed with the team on May 6, 2024.
 Following training camp in 2024, he made the team's active roster and made his professional debut on June 8, 2024, against the Saskatchewan Roughriders, where he recorded two special teams tackles.
 He played in 17 regular season games in his rookie year where he recorded one defensive tackle and six special teams tackles.

+On May 31, 2026, the Elks moved Muembi to the retired list.